rcbops-cookbooks/glance/README.md

 Usage
 =====

-The Glance cookbook currently supports file, swift, and Rackspace Cloud Files (swift API compliant) backing stores.
+The Glance cookbook currently supports file, swift, rbd (ceph) and Rackspace Cloud Files (swift API compliant) backing stores.

 NOTE: changing the storage location from cloudfiles to swift (and vice versa) requires that you manually export and import your stored images.